zarhus/.github/profile/README.md

-- **Chat with Us**: Join the conversation in the [Dasharo Matrix Workspace](https://matrix.to/#/#dasharo:matrix.org) where you can ask about the Zarhus OS, Dasharo Tools Suite and more!
+- **Chat with Us**: Join the conversation in the [Dasharo Matrix Workspace](https://matrix.to/#/#dasharo:matrix.org) where you can ask about the Zarhus OS, Dasharo Tools Suite, meta-rte and more!
 - **Stay Updated**: Join our quarterly [Dasharo Events related to Zarhus OS elements](https://vpub.dasharo.com/) featuring:
     + **Dasharo User Group (DUG)**: A forum for Dasharo users to connect, share